treenq/treenq/README.md

 - build stage, to actually gather all the dependencies
 - build dev stage, it installs delve to be able to debug the app, compile without optimizations and starts
 - build prod builds with compiler optimizations
-- last stage runs it from prod build
+- last stage runs it from prod build, not ready yes, but supposed to run the binary in alpine (scratch image doesn't seem possible)

-TBD a diagram

-docker-compose represents a base setup, directly isn't used. docker-compose.local might be used if a database web ui require docker-compose.e2e is used to run e2e tests docker-compose.staging is used to run a staging environment, doesn't include a database
+docker-compose represents a base setup, directly isn't used, only linux users capable running the service locally and can use this setup docker-compose.e2e can be used to run the setup locally, keep volumes and test it, also allows attaching a debugger docker-compose.e2e-ci is used to run e2e tests, doesn't have volumes and debugger docker-compose.staging is used to run a staging environment, doesn't include a database

 ### Run web locally